 - Create an eye-catching pin for the post and add it to your pinning rotation

 That’s just three steps.
-Three steps is doable right?
+Three steps are doable, right?

 If it still seems overwhelming, break it down even more.
 Take one day to outline your blog post.
 Then draft it another day.